 Of course, safety and reliability would need to be as good as any other transportation system, and the final configuration of these elevated people movers is open for discussion.
 If our cities continue to grow in height, we will need to develop new types of transportation systems adapted to our new architectural landscapes and the Fünambul aims to inspire people about om high rise transit systems.

-I would like to thank Martin Rico for creating the images of the Fünambul concept.
+The Fünambul concept was imagined in May 2017 by Charles Bombardier and designed by Martin Rico.
 Martin lives near Buenos Aires, Argentina.
 He studied Design at the University of Buenos Aires and now works as a Freelance Industrial Designer.
 Martin also designed the Tsven artificial gravity research station and the Horus flying superbike.